 - I highly recommend not to omit or swap the ground flax as it is responsible for the formation of the small clusters.

-This granola is absolutely amazing simply served with milk and fresh fruits.
-The spices and maple syrup slowly diffuse into the milk to color and flavor it beautifully, just like a sweet golden milk!
+This granola is amazing simply served with milk and fresh fruits.
+The spices and maple syrup slowly infuse the milk with color and flavor, just like sweet golden milk!
 Try pairing with chopped apples or pear to complement the spices.

 Also, we eat smoothie bowls often, so this granola is going to be perfect to add a crunchy and spiced topping to frozen bowls.
 It would pair well with this peach smoothie bowl or a vanilla smoothie bowl.

-Use this crispy granola to add a nice crunch to a tropical coconut chia parfait.
+Use this crispy granola to add a nice crunch to a tropical coconut chia parfait, Warm chia pudding, Flaxseed pudding or chia and flaxseed pudding.
 You can also check out this video of what I eat in a day to get more inspiration on how to make a chia and yogurt parfait.

 Be sure to first let the granola completely cool down before touching and storing.

-I highly recommend avoiding quick cooking oats and use the thicker old fashioned kind of oats.
+I highly recommend avoiding quick-cooking oats and using the thicker old-fashioned kind of oats.
 Quick cooking might give you a result that's a little mushy and with a texture that's not very pleasant.

 I haven't tried using other seed/nut butter to make it, but I would think that tahini or pumpkin seed butter instead of almond butter would work just the same to make this recipe nut-free.
 Also, in that case, swap the almonds for more seeds.